 To say the modern man cares about his clothes would be a big understatement.
 Long gone are the days where fashion was a ‘girls only’ club.
 Nowadays gentlemen from all walks of life are not embarrassed to admit that they’re into the way they look and dare I even say — shopping?

-The truth of the matter is, we want to look good and there’s nothing wrong with that.
+The truth of the matter is that we want to look good and there’s nothing wrong with that.
 It’s always been the case, is just that now, we’re not embarrassed to admit it.
 Besides, why should girls have all the fun?
 Fashion is good for the soul, they say.
-It’s is time for us to have the spiritual experience, as well.
+It’s time for us to have the spiritual experience, as well.

 Below, you’ll find a list of 20 of the best male fashion bloggers based in the UK.
 Some of them prefer the streetwear look while others go for the classic English suit but they all have a thing in common and that is that they got plenty of style.

 If you want to check out the best female fashion bloggers based in the UK, you can do so here.

 Adams describes his blog as a mash-up of personal style, menswear advice and lifestyle tips.
 His most popular review sections are of fragrances and bars in his hometown Newcastle.

 This blog talks about fashion, travel and lifestyle — nothing too new here but what makes it different is the way he does it.
 His photography skills could get him a job at National Geographic — yes, he’s that good.
 Booker’s also has a YouTube channel where he features his latest findings and adventures.

 ‘Expertly-curated Instagram feed.’
 Were the words British Vogue used to describe this dapper, young man.
 Bunker is a must-follow for any man that appreciates minimalism and wants to learn how to use basic pieces well.